B&E Car and Trailer Training and Test

 supposed to be for temporary use.
 Vehicles with space-saver

-tyres in use can’t be used for a test.
+tyres in use can not be used for a test.

 Electronic parking brakes

 Vehicles fitted with an electronic parking brake can be

 Vehicles with hill-start assist can be used for a test.

 Hill-start assist is a feature that stops vehicles rolling

 back when they start on steep slopes.

 The equipment you use with your trailer or caravan must

 If you get a tow bar for your car, it needs to be ‘type